tine-schreibt/textflow/README.md

 If you want to know why: [Safety features](#2-safety-features) / [Limitations](#3-limitations-and-known-inconveniences)

-- Go slooow when opening multiple new flow leaves, but also in general.
+1. Go slow.
-- Only ever open and edit flows in Obsidian and while textFlow is active.
+2. Open as few flows in as few tabs as possible.
-- Only edit regions that do not overlap with other active flows.
+3. Be careful with `ctrl/cmd + z` after a rebuild.
+It can take you back into the pre-rebuild state.
-- If you edit your source notes on devices that can't run textFlow, activate checks for external edits in the settings.
+4. Only ever open and edit flows in Obsidian and while textFlow is active.

 #### Quick tutorial